satwikkansal/wtfpython/README.md

 SyntaxError: not a chance
 ```

 Braces?
 No way!
-You better use Javascript instead.
+If you think that's disappointing, use Java.

 #### 💡 Explanation:
 + The `__future__` module is normally used to provide features from future versions of Python.
 The "future" here is however ironic.